prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 ```

 Now we will define the density function.
 Notice the use of `exp` for the exponential function.
-Notice also that the form of the answer looks different from the way we have written it above, though it's algebraically the same.